-This article describes how to set or change weights, filters, statistics or row or column variables all at once.
+This article describes how to change common settings in the object inspector > Data tab across multiple outputs at once.
+After selected, the object inspector will show fields that the outputs have in common that you can change such as Rows, Columns, Filter(s), Weight, and Rules.
 You can select multiple items on a page, multiple pages, or an entire report.
 Keep in mind that things configured in the object inspector on tables/items on a Page is output-specific and does not change the underlying variables used (unlike creating NETs, merging, and renaming that is done on a table and applied to all instances of the variable set).

 Requirements